torvalds/linux/Documentation/process/backporting.rst

 often does for the Linux kernel, you will need to apply it to a tree using ``git am``.

-If you've ever used ``git am``, you probably already know that it is quite picky about the patch applying perfectly to your source tree.
+If you've ever used ``git am``, you probably already kanalw that it is quite picky about the patch applying perfectly to your source tree.
 In fact, you've probably had nightmares about ``.rej`` files and trying to edit the patch to make it apply.